-Note that the card issuing bank can automatically include other account information—e.g., business name, address, email, or phone number—to show on your customer's statements.
+Note that the card issuer can automatically include other account information—e.g., business name, address, email, or phone number—to show on your customer's statements.
 Check that all of this information in your Stripe account is fine for your customers to see.

 Stripe can automatically send emails for some account activity.
 At the very least, we recommend you specify that you'd like to be emailed for successful charges and disputes.
 (There are other notification settings, but those two are the most important.)